Quansight-Labs/numpy_pytorch_interop/RFC.md

 shouldn't be any ambiguity.

 **OBS(Lezcano)**: `DTypeLike` should be `Optional[DTypeLike]`
-**OBS(Lezcano)**: Should we have a `NotImplementedType` to mark the args that are not being implemented?
-We could then assert that either that parameter has not been provided, and if it has, it has the same value as the default.
-The goal here would be to either use all the args of a function in its implementation, or mark explicitly those that we don't use.

 **Implmenting out**: In PyTorch, the `out` kwarg is, as the name says, a keyword-only argument.
 It is for this reason that, in PrimTorch, we were able